-If Jesus and a drug addict were in the same room, how would He react?
+If Jesus and the addict were in the same room, how would He react?
 Would Jesus condemn the addict, or would he offer him guidance?
-As providers of Christian addiction recovery in South Florida, we strongly believe the latter and we will prove it.
+As providers of Christian addiction recovery in South Florida, we strongly believe the latter, and we will prove it.

 Jesus has a lot of wise words, but we think that when it comes to addiction, these are the most relevant.

-If you are ready to take those first steps to recovery, contact us at 888-280-4763 to find out more about our Christian-based recovery programs.
+If you are ready to take those first steps to recovery, call Faith in Recovery at 888-280-4763 to find out more about our Christian-based recovery programs.